KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip

 Buy and sell methods always create the `taker` order first.
-A `taker` order must pay an additional 1/777 fee of the trade amount during the swap as it is taking liquidity from the market.
+A `taker` order must pay a `dexfee` during the swap as it is taking liquidity from the market.
+The `dexfee` is calculated as "`0.0001 TAKER COIN` or `1/777th` the size of the desired order, whichever is greater".
 If your `GoodTillCancelled` order is not matched in 30 seconds, the order is automatically converted to a `maker` request and stays on the orderbook until the request is matched or cancelled.
 To always act as a maker, please use the [setprice](../../../basic-docs/atomicdex/atomicdex-api.html#setprice) method.

 :::